saralakani/saralakani.github.io/_posts/2020-11-20-First-post.md

 * Model testing and tuning
 * Application of different ML/DL techniques in different fields

-Many of us search the web to find their answers, read it and move on it, and when the question rise again you need to go through the same hassle.
-This is one of my motivations to write here, so I will not lose track of gathering valuable knowledge and maybe can be useful for someone else in the world wide web too.
+Many of us search the web to find information, read and then move on it, and when the need rises again you need to go through the same hassle.
+This is why I decided to write here, so I keep track of gathering valuable knowledge which can also be useful for others.

 My plan is to populate this blog alongside of learning new topics and doing new experiments.

-I commit to myself to try my best to be accurate and referencing any piece of info I mention here.
+I commit to myself to try my best to be accurate and to cite any piece of info I mention here.

 Let's get started...Shall we?